sumit6597/Document-Search-Web-Application/DocFinder.ai/Readme.md

 ## Step 5: HTML Templates

-1. The `templates` directory contains the HTML files required for given task.
+1. The `templates` directory contains the HTML files required for a given task.

 ## Step 6: Running the Web Application